JakobKSvaneborg/gpaw/doc/tutorialsexercises/wavefunctions/wannier90/wannier90_tutorial.rst

 integral of the Berry curvature and is an effect of spin-orbit coupling.
 As such we need to generate spinorial Wannier functions.
 The ground state electronci structure is generated with the script :download:`Fe.py`.
-Note that symmetry has been swtched off in the calculation, since the interface do not support symmetry reduced `k`-points including spin-orbit coupling at the moment.
+Note that symmetry has been switched off in the calculation, since the interface do not support symmetry reduced `k`-points including spin-orbit coupling at the moment.
 This should be trivial to implement though.
 The